 Expand your business into Canada, without a local entity

-Expanding a business into Canada can be potentially very lucrative, but complex.
-Navigating the unique set of federal laws, as well as individual provincial regulations, can be a long and confusing process.
+Expanding a business into Canada can be potentially lucrative, but comes with some complexities.
+Navigating both federal and provincial laws and regulations, can be a long and confusing process.

-At New Horizons, we offer a full suite of business services to help organizations expand into Canada.
-Our professional employer organization (Canada PEO & Canada Employer of Record), payroll, and employ of record services give you the ability to outsource all the difficult administration and compliance work so you can focus your efforts on a successful expansion.
+At New Horizons, we offer a full suite of business solutions for expansion into Canada.
+Our professional employer organization (Canada PEO & Canada Employer of Record) solution means outsourcing payroll and employer compliance to a trusted partner, giving you the space to focus on expanding the business itself.

 Our Canada PEO simplifies your expansion

 New Horizons enables your business to expand its operations into Canada — without setting up a legal subsidiary.

 Our Canada PEO solution enables your business expansion from within Canada.

 From our Toronto office, we manage staff recruitment and hiring across Canada, ensuring compliance with all federal and provincial laws.

 1670 Bayview Avenue, Suite 306